bormaxi8080/osint-timeline/DRAFT.md

 FreeCut is a professional-grade video editor that runs entirely in your browser.
 Professional video editing, zero installation.
 Create stunning videos with multi-track editing, keyframe animations, real-time preview, and high-quality exports: https://github.com/walterlow/freecut

+Wallabag is a self hostable application for saving web pages: Save and classify articles.
+Read them later: https://github.com/wallabag/wallabag

 Refloow.
 Free batch image geolocation and digital forensics tool.
 Automatically extract .jpg EXIF data, visualize GPS coordinates on maps, and reconstruct event timelines for OSINT: https://github.com/Refloow/Refloow-Geo-Forensics

+Netryx is a powerful, locally-hosted geolocation tool that uses state-of-the-art computer vision to identify the exact coordinates of a street-level image.
+It replicates the core pipeline of high-end geolocation SaaS platforms but runs entirely on your local hardware: https://github.com/sparkyniner/Netryx-OpenSource-Next-Gen-Street-Level-Geolocation

+TraceIntel.
+An asynchronous OSINT tool for IP address intelligence that aggregates data from multiple APIs to provide accurate geolocation, network, VPN, paste, and service‑related insights: https://github.com/karndeepbaror/traceintel

 RapidScan v1.2.
 The Multi-Tool Web Vulnerability Scanner: https://github.com/skavngr/rapidscan